ankane/searchkick/README.md

 1. The `suggest` option retrieves suggestions from the parent at the moment.

     ```ruby
-    Dog.search("airbudd", suggest: true) # suggestions for all animals
+    Dog.search("airbudd").suggest # suggestions for all animals
     ```
 2. This relies on a `type` field that is automatically added to the indexed document.
 Be wary of defining your own `type` field in `search_data`, as it will take precedence.